wynn0123/cap/docs/guide/solver.md

 ## FAQ

 ### Why is this needed?
-Mainly for M2M interactions, where you want to solve Cap challenges in the server without user interaction.
+Mainly for M2M interactions, where you want to solve Cap challenges on the server without user interaction.

 ### Doesn't this defeat the purpose of Cap?
 Not really.
 Server-side solving is a core use case of proof-of-work CAPTCHAs like Cap or altcha.
-It’s about proving effort, not necessarily involving a human.
-[Learn more](./effectiveness.md#why-you-might-not-want-to-use-this)
+It's about proving effort, not necessarily involving a human.
+[Learn more](./effectiveness.md)